novuhq/stripe-to-novu-webhooks/README copy.md

 <div align="center">
   <h1>
-    Stripe Webhooks Events to Novu Workflows
+    Clerk Webhooks Events to Novu Workflows
   </h1>
 </div

-This repository contains a simple webhook endpoint that listens for Stripe webhook events and triggers Novu workflows.
+This repository contains a simple webhook endpoint that listens for Clerk webhook events and triggers Novu workflows.

-Check out the [Integration Guide](https://docs.novu.co/guides/webhooks/stripe) to learn more.
+Check out the [Integration Guide](https://docs.novu.co/guides/webhooks/clerk) to learn more.

 ## Deploy